How to install your outdoor movie cinema on the beach

 Don't put your projector on sand

-Useful tools to get the sand out of your equipment are soft brush, wet wipes and wet fibre cloth.
-We usually use wet wipes to clean speaker cables and fibre cloth to clean the speakers, media console and projector.
-For sand removal from the equipment we also recommend compressed air cans.
+Handy tools for getting sand out of your gear are a soft brush, wet wipes, and a wet fibre cloth — we usually use wet wipes on speaker cables and a fibre cloth on the speakers, media console, and projector.
+For sand removal we also recommend compressed air cans.
+Follow these tips and your beach screening will be an unforgettable experience for your viewers.

 Join our mailing list